care throughout winter

 It is the time of year when gardens, grounds and outside spaces look starkest and most bedraggled.
-Debris builds up, waterlogged soils are common and future problems become much more obvious.
-Winter storms and high winds can damage trees, leaving them potentially dangerous to people and property if not addressed promptly.
+Debris builds up, waterlogged soils are common, and future problems become much more obvious.
+Winter storms and high winds that are common across Pembrokeshire can damage trees, leaving them potentially dangerous to people and property if not addressed promptly.

 maintenance doesn't stop

 lawns & grassed areas

 Although these are the quietest months in terms of lawn maintenance, it is important to keep grassed areas clear of fallen leaves or debris. . . aerating to manage drainage and prevent standing water.

 If moss or disease does become a problem, a 6 weekly application of sulphate of iron may be helpful in discouraging disease and to help prevent common winter lawn care problems, whilst a winter feed, low in nitrogen but high in phosphate and potash, will strengthen both the grass leaf cell walls and roots.

 Whilst felling and dismantling by qualified tree surgeons can be carried out at anytime of year, due consideration must be given to nesting birds or the presence of other protected species, making these months ideal.
 This is particularly so for dense species such as conifers, and older trees with nest holes.

 Crown reduction, thinning and lifting, although often a high summer activity, can also be carried out in winter, before bud burst and flowering in spring, when trees are in this semi-dormant growth stage.